jonni2/Geant4-Tokamak/README.md

 The tokamak is designed as a series of toroidal and cylindrical volumes which simplify some of the layers and materials used in ITER.
 The neutrons are produced by an annular source in the center of the tokamak and have an energy of 14.1 MeV (see `setup.mac` file). <br />

-To study the breeding phenomenon a blanket inspired by one of the real ITER Test Breeding Modules (TBM) has been implemented in the `Construction.cc` file. <br />
+To study the breeding phenomenon two very simplified breeding blankets (WCLL, HCPB) inspired by the real ITER Test Breeding Modules (TBM) have been implemented in the `Construction.cc` file. <br />

-Here is a generic explanation of the files used:
+Here is a rapid explanation of the files used:
 - `main.cc`: file containing the int main() function which starts the simulation;
 - `Construction.hh/cc`: implementation of the geometry of the simulation;
 - `PhysicsList.hh/cc`: implementation of the physics of the simulation (EM, neutron reactions...);